 HER-P 303 Concepts in Figuration I (3 cr.)

-This class will explore the discipline of figure and figurative paint in both traditional and conceptual approaches.
-Emphasis will be placed on sound painting techniques, composition, drawing, color, and concept.
+Explores figurative painting as well as other subjects and approaches in both traditional and conceptual approaches.
+Emphasis on techniques, composition, drawing, color, and concept.

 HER-P 304 Concepts in Figuration II (3 cr.)
-This class will explore the discipline of figure and figurative paint in both traditional and conceptual approaches.
-Emphasis will be placed on sound painting techniques, composition, drawing, color, and concept.
+Explores figurative painting as well as other subjects and approaches in both traditional and conceptual approaches.
+Emphasis on techniques, composition, drawing, color, and concept.